XChen1998/CE-7454-Project-2/README.md

-# Experiment Results - CE-7454-Project 2
+# Experiment Results - Flash RAG

 This repository contains the experimental results detailed in the project report.
 The experiments are based on **Flash RAG**.